ynput/ayon-documentation/website/docs/project_settings/project_settings_core.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Project settings can have project specific values.
-Each new project is using studio values defined in **default** core settings but these values can be modified or overridden per project.
+Each new project is using studio values defined in **studio settings** but these values can be modified or overridden per project.

 ![core_tools_creator_subset_template](assets/core_settings.png)